-If the Parent/s account is in arrears more than 60 days from the date of charge, Student will not be allowed to take examinations.
+In addition to tuition, certain fees may be added to the Parent/s account for items such as library books, textbook charges, field trips and/or other educational opportunities, athletic fees/uniforms.
+If the Parent/s account is in arrears more than 60 days from the date of charge, Student may be suspended from the School until the account is brought current.
 Grades or transcripts will not be released until the Parent/s account is current.
-Furthermore, certain fees may be added to the Parent/s account for items such as library books, textbook charges, field trips and/or other educational opportunities, athletic fees/uniforms.
 The Parent/s also understand that in the case of a split family, the School will not recognize fractional tuition responsibility; all legal guardians or custodians of Student are jointly and severally responsible for all tuition and any other fees due to the School.
 Additionally, the Parent/s agree to pay reasonable attorney fees and costs associated with any action to enforce this Contract.

-By signing the enrollment contract, Parent/s agree to be bound by the terms and conditions expressed herein effective as of the date electronically signed; and further understand that employment contracts with faculty and staff of the School are for the full Academic Year, and, as a consequence, the obligation to pay all charges for the full Academic Year is unconditional.
+By signing the Parent/s agree to be bound by the terms and conditions expressed herein effective as of the date electronically signed; and further understand that employment contracts with faculty and staff of the School are for the full Academic Year, and, as a consequence, the obligation to pay all charges for the full Academic Year is unconditional.
 No portion of such charges, whether paid or outstanding, will be refunded or canceled notwithstanding the subsequent absence, dismissal, or withdrawal of Student from the School before the end of the full academic year.
 The School's Refund Policy for Withdrawal of a Student will only apply to situations resulting in the death or medically certifiable total disability of Student, or if Parent/s move to a location 50 miles or greater from the School.